jtardioli/PolyChatter/README.md

 </p>

-Users can log in authenticated with JWT cookies; find language partners; edit their own user profile (images with cloudinary); chat in real time; lastly they can translate messages from any language into their target language just by clicking on the message.
+Users can log in authenticated with JWT cookies, find language partners, edit their own user profile (images with cloudinary), chat in real time, lastly they can translate messages from any language into their target language just by clicking on the message.

 ## Dependencies
 - PostgreSQL